chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 Resolved CFD-DEM
 ***********************************************

-This subsection contains the parameters related to the resolved CFD-DEM around particles using a sharp interface immersed boundary method.
+This subsection contains the parameters related to the resolved CFD-DEM around particles using a **sharp interface immersed boundary method**.
 This part of the parameter file concerns the usage of ``gls_sharp_navier_stokes_2d`` or ``gls_sharp_navier_stokes_3d``.
 These solvers can also be used to simulate the flow around static particles.
 In that case, using this solver eliminates the need to define a conformal mesh for the fluid between the particles.

 .. code-block:: text